How to Prep Your Home for the Summer Months

 In many parts of the country, summer is the hurricane and storm season.
 Check your doors and windows to make sure they’re properly sealed.
 Clean your gutters and test them out to ensure they’re directing water at least 3-4 feet away from the house (and that it doesn’t run back toward your home!).
 Remove any dirt and debris from your roof and replace and missing shingles or roofing.
 Check your basement and your home’s foundation for cracks and anywhere that might be vulnerable to groundwater or flooding.

-For leaks that start inside the home, consider getting a water damage prevention system like Flo.
-Flo alerts you to tiny micro-leaks that would otherwise go undetected, preventing long-term leaks that turn into water damage.
+For leaks that start inside the home, consider getting a water security and leak detection system like Flo by Moen.
+The Smart Water Shutoff alerts you to tiny micro-leaks that would otherwise go undetected, preventing long-term leaks that turn into water damage.
 During the summer months, it’s a particularly helpful way to conserve water and save on your water utility bills.

 Clean your air conditioner